cchitsiang/awesome-stars/topics.md

 ## postgresql

+- [getredash/redash](https://github.com/getredash/redash) - Make Your Company Data Driven.
+Connect to any data source, easily visualize, dashboard and share your data.
 - [postgresml/postgresml](https://github.com/postgresml/postgresml) - PostgresML is an end-to-end machine learning system.
 It enables you to train models and make online predictions using only SQL, without your data ever leaving your favorite database.
 - [koskimas/kysely](https://github.com/koskimas/kysely) - A type-safe typescript SQL query builder
 - [noborus/trdsql](https://github.com/noborus/trdsql) - CLI tool that can execute SQL queries on CSV, LTSV, JSON and TBLN.
 Can output to various formats.